What We Do

 - A concept in our busiest food court dedicated to fresh, sustainable and local food, 1.5.0.
 A direct response to UNC-Chapel Hill students’ call for a healthier, fresher, more sustainable food option on campus.
 The 1.5.0. brand was selected by members of the Student Dining Board and refers to our commitment to purchasing local, sustainable and organic food.

-- Rams Head Plaza, home of Rams Head Dining Hall, collects over 56,000 gallons of water per year with its rainwater cisterns.
+- Rams Head Plaza, home of Chase Dining Hall, collects over 56,000 gallons of water per year with its rainwater cisterns.

 - 15 new Energy Star-rated pieces of equipment for Lenoir Hall.